How to Take a Screenshot of a Full Webpage and Export it as a PDF on Your iPhone

 Take a Screenshot of a Full Webpage and Export it as a PDF on Your iPhone

-- Open a webpage in Safari
+- Open a webpage in Safari.

-- Take a screenshot by pressing the side button and volume up button together
+- Take a screenshot by pressing the side button and volume up button together.

-- Tap on the image in the bottom left corner on your screen
+- Tap on the image in the bottom left corner on your screen.

-- Tap the ‘Full Page’ tab (you can see it’s the whole page by holding down and scrolling on the right-hand side of your screen.)
+- Tap the ‘Full Page’ tab.
+(You can see it’s the whole page by holding down and scrolling on the right-hand side of your screen.)

 - Tap ‘Done’

-- Tap Save PDF to Files,
+- Tap Save PDF to Files.

-- Pick the location where you want the file to be stored, and tap ‘Save’
+- Pick the location where you want the file to be stored, and tap ‘Save’.

 You’ve now got a PDF version of the entire web page.